isaac-sim/IsaacLab/docs/source/setup/reference_architecture/index.rst

 2. In Isaac Lab

-  a.
-We add randomization to the states defined in the event configuration class to obtain the observation for the task.
+  - We add randomization to the states defined in the event configuration class to obtain the observation for the task.
-  b.
-The observations are computed as PyTorch tensors, and it can optionally include the action provided by the trained model.
+  - The observations are computed as PyTorch tensors, and it can optionally include the action provided by the trained model.

 3. In the RL library
-  a.
-The observation is passed to the policy.
+  - The observation is passed to the policy.
-  b.
-The policy is trained to output the right actions for the robot using RL library algorithms such as PPO, TRPO, etc.
+  - The policy is trained to output the right actions for the robot using RL library algorithms such as PPO, TRPO, etc.
-  c.
-The actions can serve either as a setpoint for a controller that generates the action to the robot or used directly as the action to the robot based on the task.
+  - The actions can serve either as a setpoint for a controller that generates the action to the robot or used directly as the action to the robot based on the task.
-  d.
-Action types such as joint position for a quadruped is an input to a joint controller, velocity of 1 or 0 is used to control the cart directly in the cartpole task, etc.
+  - Action types such as joint position for a quadruped is an input to a joint controller, velocity of 1 or 0 is used to control the cart directly in the cartpole task, etc.
-  e.
-In addition, based on how the task is defined, the previous action can be part of the next set of observations that is sent.
+  - In addition, based on how the task is defined, the previous action can be part of the next set of observations that is sent.

 4. In Isaac Sim
-  a.
-The actions from the policy are sent back to Isaac Sim to control the agent that is learning i.e. the robot.
+  - The actions from the policy are sent back to Isaac Sim to control the agent that is learning i.e. the robot.
 This is the physics simulation (sim) step.
 This generates the next states in Isaac Sim and the rewards are calculated in Isaac Lab.

 5. Rendering
-  a.
-The scene can be rendered to produce the cameras' images.
+  - The scene can be rendered to produce the cameras' images.

 The next state is then passed in the flow till the training reaches the specified training steps or epochs.
 The final product is the trained model/agent.